Society of Decorative Painters -

 SDP's Certification Program provides an opportunity for Society members to submit work to be judged for Certification.
 It is the goal of the Certification Program to create a climate for the improvement of painting skills and to provide members with recognition of excellence.

-There are two levels of Certification.
-The first is that of Certified Decorative Artist (CDA).
-The second is that of Master Decorative Artist (MDA).
+There are three levels of Certification.
+The first is that of Accredited Decorative Painter (ADP).
+The second is that of Certified Decorative Artist (CDA).
+The third is that of Master Decorative Artist (MDA).
+Members may start with either the ADP category or the CDA category.
 The CDA level of certification must be successfully completed in order to qualify for application to MDA certification.

 The Certified Decorative Artist applicant must pay the required fees and submit one piece of work for judging.
 The applicant is given a choice of painting either a still life or a stroke design.
 The applicant may enter only one design in any judging year.